Do you need to install toilet safety rails?

 You’re also going to get two rails.

-The toilet safety rails have adjustable leg height, which is really important, because you’re going to have different height toilets that you’re working with.
+The safety rails have adjustable leg height, which is really important, because you’re going to have different height toilets that you’re working with.
 You’re going to have the arm rest piece, and then you’re going to have a back piece that actually mounts to your mounting bracket.

-Step 2: Removing the toilet seat
+Step 2: Remove the Toilet Seat

 My video below for more details about removing and replacing a toilet seat to accommodate after-market medical equipment.